 There are a couple of different ways to do this.

 Many bills can be paid automatically by credit card.
 If you’re like me and like to use credit cards for your spending, you can probably handle most of your bills this way.
-(If you are using a credit card, make sure to set up auto-pay to pay the full balance every month).
+(If you are using a credit card, make sure to set it up to auto-pay the full balance every month).

 Other bills can’t be handled with a credit card, or you may simply not want to use a credit card, and in that case you can automate them through your joint checking account’s Bill Pay system.

 Either way, automating them makes sure that they’re always paid on time and in full without you even having to think about it.

 You know that feeling when the car starts rattling and you don’t know where the money to fix it is going to come from?
 It’s no fun, but the good news is that you can prevent it from happening.

 By saving ahead for irregular expenses you can ensure that the money’s there when you need it.
 Instead of panicking and scrambling to fit that car repair into your budget, you can simply take the money out of savings.